Giovannirg/Tibber_ThingSpeak-Hourly/README.md

 # Tibber_ThingSpeak-Hourly
-Small script to connect to the tibber API and fetch and forward data to be shown on ThingSpeak.
+Small PYTHON script to connect to the tibber API and fetch and forward data to be shown on ThingSpeak.

+Run on a Raspeberry PI and set a cronjob to run everyhour + 10 minutes to make sure the hourly data is already available in the tibber API:

+ bash CMD:
+crontab -e

+ and add this line to the bottom of the file:

+10 * * * * /usr/bin/python3 /home/YOUR_PATH_TO_FILE/...